 This is where dieting comes in.
 Once that weight starts to become more noticeable we look around for ways to reduce it.
 But is dieting really the answer?
 Here are some pros and cons of dieting.

-- It does in some cases help to get unhealthy weight off.
+- It does in some cases help to get the unhealthy weight off.

 - It gives us a feeling of control because we are doing something to make us healthier.